SoftwareAG/adabas-natural-education-package/README.md

 Application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
 Available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

-## Choose from Video tutorial or Try yourself
+## Choose from either watching the Video tutorial or Try yourself

 ### Check the video tutorials